Activities across the grades and across the curriculum bring to life the story of the revolt on the Amistad.

 So let's get started...

-Listening comprehension.
+Reading comprehension.
 Read aloud the story above that tells of the capture in Africa of the Mende free men and their subsequent travels on board the slave ships Tecora and Amistad.
-Then ask these ten questions of your students to check their listening comprehension:
+Then ask these ten questions of your students to check their reading comprehension:

 Make a timeline.
 Divide your students into pairs.
 Print out a copy of the story above for each pair to read together.
 Then invite each pair of students to create a timeline that shows the Amistad events of 1839 -- from their capture early in the year in Africa to their arrival in Havana and their eventual jailing in New Haven.
 Additional dates of importance: